2.5 Syntax and Word Order

 Pairing across examplesWhich meaning moves with which word

-Now imagine a different invented system: tav-ka miro lek means the boat sees the house, and lek-ka miro tav means the house sees the boat.
+Now a marker-based system: tav-ka miro lek = the boat sees the house, lek-ka miro tav = the house sees the boat.
 Here -ka may mark the actor.
-If word order later changes, the suffix could matter more than position.
-The evidence decides.
+If word order later shifts, the -ka suffix could outrank position — the evidence decides, not your habit.

 Test Your Knowledge